 Unfortunately, trying to think our way out of anxiety means that we have to focus on that anxiety.
 Since what we focus on we tend to magnify, focusing on anxiety in an unhealthy way can lead to an increase in the anxious symptoms that we want to be rid of.

-To find out more about our therapists at The Curative Hypnotherapy Clinic click About Us.
+To find out more about our therapists at The Hypnotherapy Practice click About Us.

 Or to make an appointment click Contact Us.